deepjavalibrary/djl/model-zoo/README.md

 </dependency>
 ```

 ## Pre-trained models

 In the 0.2.0 release, you can find the Multilayer Perceptrons (MLP) and Resnet50 pre-trained models in the model zoo.

-## How to find a pre-trained model in the model zoo
+### How to find a pre-trained model in the model zoo

 In a model zoo repository, there can be many pre-trained models that belong to the same model family.
 You can use the `ModelZoo` class to search for the model you need.
 First, decide which model family you want to use.
 Then, define your key/values search criteria
 to narrow down the model you want.
 If there are multiple models that match your search criteria, the first
-model found is returned. *ModelNotFoundException* will be thrown if no matching model is found.
+model found is returned.
+A *ModelNotFoundException* will be thrown if no matching model is found.

 The following is an example of the criteria to find a Resnet50-v1 model that has been trained on the imagenet dataset:
 ```java